pmitros/school-committee/excellence.md

 partially fit the molds.

-What's great about pursuit of excellence as a model is that it fits all students by design.
+What's great about pursuit of excellence as a model is that it fits *all* students by design, regardless of culture, background, or group.
+It integrates rather than divides.
 Whether a student wishes to develop leadership skills by becoming a community activist, delivering a rousing church sermon, or teaching in Mexico, that student will be supported by the school system.